Panchodelis/Voron-Trident-Bed-Front-Cover-with-LED-Logo/README.md

 If you prefer a clean front without any logo or lighting, you can simply print **parts #1 (Front Cover)** and **#4 (Front Cover Holder)** available on Printables.
 These two parts form a solid decorative cover without the LED system.

+💡 **Recommendation for remixers:**
+If you plan to create your own illuminated design, it’s recommended to review the **CAD file of the logo version** first.
+Understanding the internal structure and the LED diffuser concept will likely save you time and failed test prints.
 ---

 ## 🧩 Print Settings